DataDog/hiring-engineers/answers.md

   * [Link to Agent Check file, mycheck.py, used for this challenge](https://github.com/ddarwin/hiring-engineers/blob/master/source/mycheck.py)

 **Level 6:**
   * **Summary:** I found this to be a fun exercise and a fantastic way to get familiar with Datadog.
 It's a great tool for evaluating candidates and for training new hires.
 It gave me a good sense for the flexibility and customizability of the Datadog solution.
-I was particularly impressed by the ease of installation and the out-of-the-box (OOTB) dashboards of the Integrations I installed.
+I was particularly impressed by the ease of installation and the OOTB dashboards of the Integrations I installed.
 I also liked the breadth of the dashboarding and the expressiveness of the Monitors (alerts).

   I installed 3 Integrations: AWS, Slack, and New Relic.
 They were easy to install and provided a comprehensive OOTB set of metrics and dashboards.
 The automatics deployment of the Datadog agent on EC2 instances was incredibily helpful.
 I created 2 Alerts, one through the Event API and another on a custom metric, CPU temperature.
 I found the documentation to be good although sometimes hard to find exactly what I was looking to do.
 The References list provided was very helpful as was the Quick Start Guide.